 Honeymoon in Indonesia – Nihi Sumba

 Getting to Nihi is not actually that complicated: it is possible to fly from Bali to Tambolaka airport (the flight is approximately 50 minutes long) and then road transport to the hotel.
-For those in or connecting through Jakarta, there is the option of going to Tambolaka airport with a connection in Kupang.
-For those who want to make the honeymoon even more special, you can book the hotel’s helicopter to pick you up in Bali.
-Whichever transportation option you choose, at Nihi Sumba the isolation promises to be totally overwhelming.
+If you are in or connecting through Jakarta, there is the option of going to Tambolaka airport with a connection in Kupang.
+And if you want to make the honeymoon even more special, you can book the hotel’s helicopter to pick you up in Bali.
+Whichever transportation option you choose, at Nihi Sumba the secluded and stunning location will be a dream for honeymooners.

 Honeymoon in Indonesia – Ayana Bali